sure-AI/TGSRTC_Productivity/README.md

 3. In the user, go to security credentials --> create access key --> command line interface

-4. Download the access key .csv file
+4. Download the access key .csv file and save it

 5. Creating the ECR respository to store the docker image